Phases of cold holographic QCD: baryons, pions and rho mesons: Introduction and conclusions

 \item {\it Nuclear matter delays pion condensation.} In our holographic baryonic matter, the onset of pion condensation occurs at a {\it larger} critical chemical potential $\mu_I$ than in the vacuum.
-(Due to this shift in the onset, there is a small segment -- barely visible in the figure -- of a direct transition from the $\pi$ to the B phase.)
-As a consequence, we find that nuclear matter under neutron star conditions (requiring electroweak equilibrium and electric charge neutrality) does not exhibit pion condensation, in accordance with the predicted absence of $s$-wave condensation from more traditional approaches.
+This observation is in qualitative agreement with an earlier holographic study using a bottom-up approach \cite{Nishihara:2014nsa}.
+(Due to this shift in the onset, there is a small segment of a direct transition from the $\pi$ to the B phase.)
+As a consequence, we find that nuclear matter under neutron star conditions -- requiring electroweak equilibrium and electric charge neutrality -- does not exhibit pion condensation, in accordance with the predicted absence of $s$-wave condensation from more traditional approaches.
 This provides another improvement on Ref.~\cite{Kovensky:2021ddl}, where due to the absence of a pion mass, pion condensation set in immediately at $\mu_I>0$.
 It validates \textit{a posteriori} the assumption used in our construction of neutron stars from holography \cite{Kovensky:2021kzl}, where pion condensation was omitted.
 We have used the construction of this reference to compute the chemical potentials in the center of the most massive star, which is indicated in the phase diagram\footnote{ Pion stars (with electric neutrality and electroweak equilibrium) are located on the $\mu_I$ axis with maximal values of $\mu_I$ very close to the pion mass, see Table I of Ref.\ \cite{PhysRevD.98.094510}.}.
 (This calculation includes the holographic construction of the crust of the star and thus, following Ref.\ \cite{Kovensky:2021kzl}, uses the surface tension of nuclear matter as an additional input parameter, which we have set to $\Sigma=1\, {\rm MeV}/{\rm fm}^2$.)
 Moreover, for all $\mu_I$ we consider, the pion condensate vanishes for sufficiently large $\mu_B$.
 This can only be observed in our improved description with anisotropic baryons and a non-zero pion mass.